bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ### <base-href>

 In our index.html file, the angular cli included `<base href="/>`.
-This tells the router how to compose URLs.
+This tells the router how to compose URLs - the value in the "href" attribute specifies the base URL for all relative URLs contained in the app.

 ```html
 <!doctype html>